pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 ### :simple

 Transform messages contain the path where the transform is applied.
-If we keep track of these paths we can use them to limit the parts of the tree that we search for changes.
+If we keep track of these paths, we can use them to limit the parts of the tree that we search for changes.

 The `simple` algorithm is the same as the `naive` algorithm except that it keeps track of transform paths and then only traverses the parts of the tree that could have possibly changed.

-We would expect this to be fast when the transform path points to the exact value that was changed.
+We would expect this to be fast when the transform path points to a non-map value.

 ### :complex